CMP National 3PAR Championship

 - Prone mats will be available to use.

 - Spotting scopes are not permitted, and are not needed for electronic targets.

 Compressed air and CO2 gas will be available at the range.

-The Transportation Security Administration has increasingly denied transport of air and CO2 cylinders in checked baggage.
-Teams that plan to travel by air are advised to ship air or CO2 cylinders in advance to the address below.
+Teams that plan to travel by air and would like to ship their cylinders in advance may use the address below.
 Cylinder packages should have the name of the team printed on the outside of the package.

 Civilian Marksmanship Program